Masihtabaei/dynamic-turn-indicator/README.md

 ## General Information

 Here you will find a dynamic turn indicator and chaser that I implemented as part of the course "Microcomputer Technology" at the university.
 The code is heavily documented.
+I called it **codyn**. "codyn" is a partial blend (Coburg [name of a small city located in Bavaria in Southern Germany] + Dynamic).
+Feel free to extend/adjust this project so that it meets your goals.

 The project consists of 8 leds divided in two groups (for the left and right indicator).
 The mode operation is controlled by 2 buttons.
 Pressing each button turns on the indicator for the corresponding direction.
 Pressing both buttons turns on the chaser light.